Talkala logo

 Talkala shows live route pricing and lets you place the call from your laptop once the page is ready.

-What's the cheapest way to call the Philippines from the US?
-(For real)
+Best and cheapest way to call the Philippines from the US

 • This route is mostly family.
 Roughly four million Filipino-Americans live in the US, and this corridor hums with household calls.
 Birthdays, weekly check-ins, money questions, the occasional heated recipe debate that somehow lasts 45 minutes.
 School offices, clinic front desks, and bank branches show up regularly too.

-Call the Philippines from the United States with the price upfront
+Best way to call the Philippines from the United States with the rate shown first

 Rates for calling the Philippines from the US